zoe-gif/md-notes/Study notes/QS/Measurement and Estimating/Estimating and Management for simple building works in HK reading notes.md

     - average depth in multiples of 0.25m
     - commencing level and size of curbs
     - filling materials
-- Coverage
+- Coverage: backfilling and disposal included
-    - curbs without beds and those on beds area each measured separately
+- Exclusion: curbs without beds and those on beds area each measured separately
-    - backfilling and disposal included

 ~~~
 VI(a).3.10-3.11 Excavate trenches for service pipes, cables and the like
 ~~~

 - Unit: m
-- Coverage:
+- Coverage: backfilling and disposal included
+- Exclusion:
     - trenches for pipes or cables laid on beds and without beds are each measured separately
     - trenches for drain pipes and pipe ducts measured separately
-    - backfilling and disposal included
 - Description
     - average depth in multiples or srages of 0.25m
     - commencing level